Monday, February 28, 2011

 They look spectacular, taste delicious, and can be made in just minutes. ( follow my tutorial below)

 I always feel that there is something very festive about chocolate covered strawberries.
-They are a perfect dessert that doesn't pack on the pounds.
+They are a perfect dessert that don't pack on the pounds.

 So, why not make them for your next special occasion or the next time you are asked to bring a dessert to someone's house.